cbarrick/CircularBuffer/README.md

 ### CircularBuffer#peek([n], [encoding])

-Retrieve the first `n` bytes as a string or buffer.
+Retrieve the first `n` bytes of the buffer.
+If the result would be decoded, partial characters are not returned.

 #### Arguments
 - `n` *(Number)*: The maximum number of bytes to retreive.
 Defaults to `Infinity`.